SGSAH (AHRC) funding - School of Literatures, Languages and Cultures

 Email the LLC Postgraduate Research Office to submit your nomination form

-PLEASE NOTE: BOTH STEPS 2 AND 3 MUST BE COMPLETED FOR YOUR APPLICATION TO BE COMPLETE, SO PLEASE MAKE SURE TO ALLOW YOURSELF TIME BEFORE THE DEADLINES PROVIDED ABOVE.
+PLEASE NOTE: BOTH STEPS 1 AND 2 MUST BE COMPLETED FOR YOUR APPLICATION TO BE COMPLETE AND CONSIDERED.
+PLEASE MAKE SURE TO ALLOW YOURSELF TIME BEFORE THE DEADLINES PROVIDED ABOVE.